hudson-ayers/wcet-rs/README.md

 ```
 (there may be additional packages you need to install).

+This tool will automatically build the Tock board you want to analyze.
+However, if building fails,
-Next, you must enter the tock submodule, and run `make` in the directory of the board you want to analyze.
+you must enter the tock submodule, and run `make` in the directory of the board you want to analyze.
 This may require additional installation steps, see the README of the Tock repository for additional information
 if `make` fails.
 This tool has been tested on the following boards: